 Have you heard of monk fruit?

 The reality is that monk fruit isn’t just a trend.
-Studies show that monk fruit has a ton of upsides and not a single downside.
-Here’s the skinny on this new superfood that’s making a name for itself in households everywhere.
+Studies show that this superfood has a ton of upsides and not a single downside.
+Here’s the skinny on this trending food that’s making a name for itself in households everywhere.

 What is monk fruit?

 Monk fruit, also known as “Buddha fruit,” and “luo han guo,” is native to China, getting its name from the monks who were the only ones who knew how to cultivate it due to its strange and difficult growing conditions.
 Monk fruits are grown mainly in the steep mountains of Guilin, as they can be in the shade and mist that protects them from the sun, but still in a warm climate.
 It has been used in traditional Chinese medicine for years as a treatment for everything from sore throats to constipation.